 The Fabian timing model is a simple quantitative long-term trend following strategy for the stock market.
 It is based on an intermarket signal between the S&P 500, The Dow Jones Industrial Average, and the utilities sector.

-In this article, we look at what a timing model is, the Fabian timing model, the trading rules, and how the strategy has performed.
+In this article, we look at what a market timing model is, the Fabian timing model strategy, the trading rules, and how the strategy has performed.

 - Automated Trading Strategies Vs. Discretionary Trading Strategies